Comprehensive Family Law Practice in Bountiful, Utah

 Family law is about more than just divorce and child custody, and attorney Victoria Cramer maintains a comprehensive family law practice in Bountiful devoted to helping parents, children, grandparents, spouses and others with high-quality legal services for all their family needs.

-Victoria Cramer handles both contested and uncontested divorces in Bountiful and surrounding areas, including Centerville, Farmington and West Bountiful.
+Victoria Cramer handles both contested and uncontested divorces in all Wasatch area counties.
 Through negotiation, mediation or litigation, Ms. Cramer makes sure her clients are able to divorce while protecting their interests regarding child support, alimony, and the equitable distribution of marital property.

 Modification of Divorce Decrees